totalspectrum/spin2cpp/doc/SpinPasmIntegration.md

 perform reasonably well.
 But sometimes you need more performance than an interpreter can give.

-The fastspin compiler can convert Spin programs to PASM automatically.
-Originally fastspin only worked on whole programs, which was fine if you wanted to speed up a small program.
+The flexspin compiler can convert Spin programs to PASM automatically.
+Originally flexspin only worked on whole programs, which was fine if you wanted to speed up a small program.
 But PASM code is a lot bigger then bytecode, so converting a whole program to PASM increases its size quite a lot, and may not be feasible for larger programs.

-The latest release of fastspin (3.7.0) allows individual Spin objects to be converted to PASM and then integrated with regular Spin programs (compiled with the Propeller Tool, openspin, or other Spin bytecode compilers).
+The latest release of flexspin (3.7.0) allows individual Spin objects to be converted to PASM and then integrated with regular Spin programs (compiled with the Propeller Tool, openspin, or other Spin bytecode compilers).

-Installing Fastspin
+Installing Flexspin
 -------------------

 This is straightforward.
-Just download fastspin.zip from https://github.com/totalspectrum/spin2cpp/releases.
+Just download flexspin.zip from https://github.com/totalspectrum/spin2cpp/releases.
 (Make sure you get version 3.7.0 or later.)
 Unzip it to a folder on your hard drive.
-You'll get two files: fastspin.exe (the program) and fastspin.md (the documentation).
-For convenience you may want to add the folder containing fastspin.exe to your system PATH; or, you can just copy fastspin.exe into the folder you're working in.
+You'll get two files: flexspin.exe (the program) and flexspin.md (the documentation).
+For convenience you may want to add the folder containing flexspin.exe to your system PATH; or, you can just copy flexspin.exe into the folder you're working in.

-Using Fastspin to Convert to PASM
+Using Flexspin to Convert to PASM
 ---------------------------------

 This is very easy.
 For example, to convert a Spin object Fibo.spin